 “UVA is ubiquitous and constant all year round and does not vary according to latitude or time of day,” says Dr. Laughlin.
 “So everyone should wear sunscreen at any time of day, in any season, in any location on the planet.
 The linchpin of photoprotection is to apply a sunscreen every day, first thing in the morning, regardless of your intended activity.”

-The problem is, the FDA and Health Canada don't require UVA-PF testing—even though it's the best way to determine how well a sunscreen defends against UVA.
-Instead, they allow manufacturers to infer the level of UVA protection (and therefore make the claim "broad-spectrum") based on another, less accurate test.
+The problem is, the FDA and Health Canada don’t require UVAPF testing—even though it is the best way to determine how well a sunscreen defends against UVA.
+Instead, they allow manufacturers to infer the level of UVA protection (and therefore make the claim “broad-spectrum”) based on another, less accurate test.

-- At least 15% zinc oxide: Here in North America, zinc oxide is the only available filter that offers extensive protection against UVA and UVB.
-(It also happens to be the safest filter, since it remains on the skin surface instead of absorbing into your body.)
-Your sunscreen should have a minimum 15% concentration up to a maximum of 25%.
+- At least 15% zinc oxide: Here in North America, zinc oxide is the only available filter that offers extensive protection against both UVA and UVB.
+Your sunscreen should have a minimum 15% concentration up to the maximum of 25%.

-- SPF 30 or higher: SPF is a measure of how well a sunscreen guards against UVB rays.
-Since many companies fail to meet the SPF claims on their labels, you can estimate this number yourself.
-Every 1% of zinc oxide is equivalent to 1.6 SPF units, so a 20% zinc oxide sunscreen would be about SPF 32.
-Often, you'll see zinc oxide in combination with titanium dioxide, which primarily guards against UVB.
+- SPF 30 or higher: SPF is a measure of how well a sunscreen guards against UVB.
+Rather than relying on the number claimed by the brand (which is often inaccurate), you can estimate it yourself.
+According to industry sunscreen simulation tools, every 1% of zinc oxide is equivalent to 1.6 SPF units.
+So a 20% zinc oxide sunscreen would be about SPF 32.
+Often, you’ll see zinc oxide in combination with titanium dioxide.
 Since every 1% of titanium dioxide is equivalent to 2.6 SPF units, a sunscreen with 15% zinc oxide and 5% titanium dioxide would be about SPF 35.

 The Best Broad-Spectrum Sunscreens to Protect From UVA and UVB

-For All Skin Tones: EleVen by Venus Unrivaled Sun Serum SPF 35
+For All Skin Tones: EleVen by Venus Williams Unrivaled Sun Serum SPF 35

-For Acne-Prone Skin: Kinship Self Reflect Probiotic Moisturizing Sunscreen SPF 32
+For Acne-Prone Skin: Kinship Self Reflect Probiotic Moisturizing Sunscreen Zinc Oxide SPF 32

-Besides its light and non-greasy feel, Kinship Self Reflect Probiotic Moisturizing Sunscreen SPF 32 supports acne-prone skin with probiotics and a hint of tint (which helps blur and camouflage imperfections).
-It also protects with a high 22.4% zinc oxide.
+Along with its 22.4% zinc oxide, Kinship Self Reflect Probiotic Moisturizing Sunscreen SPF 32 supports acne-prone skin with probiotics and a hint of tint to blur and camouflage imperfections.
+It also has a light, non-greasy feel.

-For Oily Skin: REN Clean Screen Mineral SPF 30 Mattifying Face Sunscreen
+For Oily Skin: REN Clean Skincare Clean Screen Mineral SPF 30 Mattifying Face Sunscreen

 REN Clean Screen Mineral SPF 30 Mattifying Face Sunscreen is ideal for oily skin because it has rice starch to absorb excess sebum and create a matte (but non-drying) finish.
 Meanwhile, it protects with 22% zinc oxide.

-For All Skin Types: Ghost Democracy Invisible Lightweight Daily Face Sunscreen SPF 33
+For All Skin: Ghost Democracy Invisible Lightweight Daily Sunscreen SPF 33

-Niacinamide is the one ingredient I recommend for everyone, and there's 4% of it in Ghost Democracy Invisible Lightweight Daily Face Sunscreen SPF 33 to help with redness, dullness, large pores, excess oil and maintaining a healthy skin barrier.
-It also has 20% zinc oxide and is free of fragrance and silicones.
+Besides 20% zinc oxide, Ghost Democracy Invisible Lightweight Daily Face Sunscreen SPF 33 contains 4% niacinamide to help with redness, dullness, large pores, excess oil and maintaining a healthy skin barrier.
+It’s also free of fragrance and silicones.

-For the Highest Protection: CyberDerm Simply Zinc Lite Untinted Transparent Sunscreen Lotion SPF 50
+For Maximum Protection: CyberDerm Simply Zinc Lite Untinted Transparent Sunscreen Lotion SPF 50

 CyberDerm Simply Zinc Lite Untinted Transparent Sunscreen Lotion SPF 50 is especially recommended for anyone with a history of skin cancer, hyperpigmentation or melasma.
 In addition to the maximum 25% concentration of zinc oxide, it is fortified with patented Bio UVA Ultra, an organic material that increases the UVA protection by up to 60%.